-- Elasticsearch distributions from elastic.co if you specify --distribution-version=SOME\VERSION\NUMBER - Elasticsearch source code from Github if you specify a revision number e.g. --revision=952097b - · Track meta-data from Github - · Track data from an S3 bucket
+- Elasticsearch distributions from elastic.co if you specify -- distribution-version=SOME_VERSION_NUMBER - Elasticsearch source code from Github if you specify a revision number e.g. --revision=952097b - Track meta-data from Github - Track data from an S3 bucket export http_proxy=http://proxy.acme.org:8888/

 Hence, it needs to connect via http(s) to the outside world.
 If you are behind a corporate proxy you need to configure Rally and git.
-As many other Unix programs, Rally relies that the HTTP proxy URL is available in the environment variable http\proxy (note that this is in lower-case).
-Hence, you should add this line to your shell profile, e.g. ~/.bash\profile:
+As many other Unix programs, Rally relies that the HTTP proxy URL is available in the environment variable http_proxy (note that this is in lower-case).
+Hence, you should add this line to your shell profile, e.g. \sim /.bash_profile: